Tomorrow's most explosive thriller, today

 Bourne's writing is chillingly plausible...
 Read it while it's still fiction - James Swallow, author of Nomad and Exile

 Sam Bourne is the pseudonym of award-winning journalist and broadcaster Jonathan Freedland, who writes a weekly column for the Guardian and is the presenter of BBC Radio 4's contemporary history series, The Long View.
-He served for four years as the Guardian's Washington correspondent, covered the 2016 US election campaign and is a widely respected commentator on American affairs.
+He served for four years as the Guardian's Washington correspondent, covered the 2016 US election campaign, and is covering the 2020 campaign.
+He is a widely respected commentator on American affairs.

-His previous seven internationally bestselling novels have sold over 2 million copies and been published in over 30 languages.
+His previous seven internationally bestselling novels have sold over two million copies and been published in over thirty languages.